prasadghole/canppt/CAN.md

 ![](./img/canopen.png)

 This standard defines communication mechanism and functionalities for communicating devices.
-This means any devices supporing CANopen can interoperate with each other.
+This means any devices supporting CANopen can interoperate with each other.

 ## CAN Open Device
 ![](./img/canopendevice.png)